islandproblem/islandproblem/faq.md

 The purposes of the Island Problem are:

-- Provide a mental model for thinking about the complete landscape of AGIs interacting on Earth.
+- Provide a mental model for thinking about a landscape of AGIs interacting on Earth.
 - Recruit people to solve the Island Problem.
 - Gather solutions.